lakshiitakalyanasundaram/DeepSonic/README.md

 ## Dataset

-We use the **3004lakshu/for-norm** dataset available on Hugging Face.
+I have used the **3004lakshu/for-norm** dataset available on Hugging Face.
 It contains labeled samples of real and deepfake audio.

 ### How to Access the Dataset
 1. Install the Hugging Face datasets library: